evans-nyang/terraform-serverless-website/src/v1.0.1/README.md

 This Terraform configuration deploys a serverless website on AWS using S3 buckets.
 It creates an S3 bucket to store the website files, sets up public access permissions, and defines a bucket policy to allow public read access.

+## Resource Configuration

+The Terraform configuration file (`main.tf`) defines the AWS resources required to deploy the serverless website.
+It creates the following resources:

+- `aws_s3_bucket`: Creates an S3 bucket to store the website files.
+- `aws_s3_object`: Uploads the `index.html` file from the local machine to the S3 bucket.
+- `aws_s3_account_public_access_block`: Configures public access settings for the AWS account.
+- `aws_s3_bucket_public_access_block`: Configures public access settings for the S3 bucket.
+- `aws_s3_bucket_policy`: Defines a bucket policy to allow public read access to the S3 bucket.

 ## Usage

 1. Change into the project directory: